What is a Certified Management Accountant (CMA – US)?

 A student who wishes to register for the ACCA should complete 18 years of age.

-Students should aggregate 65% in their +2 examinations for Maths/ Accounts and English and a minimum of 50% in other subjects.
+Students should aggregate 65% in their +2 Maths/ Accounts and English examinations and a minimum of 50% in other subjects.

-Students who do not meet the criteria mentioned earlier can register for the ACCA Course through the Foundation in Accountancy (FIA) route.
+Students must meet the earlier criteria to register for the ACCA Course through the Foundation in Accountancy (FIA) route.

-Those who have recently completed their class 10 examinations can also register through the FIA route.
+Those recently completing their class 10 examinations can also register through the FIA route.

 Exemptions available in ACCA